 Plain radiographs will demonstrate a lucent defect in the epiphysis.
 The borders of the lucency are variable and may be sharp or irregular.
-The cleft remains till the fusion of growth plate.
+The cleft remains until the fusion of the growth plate.

 - 1. Harrison RB, Keats TE.
 Epiphyseal clefts.
 Skeletal Radiol.
 1980;5 (1): 23-7.
 Pubmed citation